jnickg/wabisonorance/README.md

 3. `cmake ..`
 4. `cmake --build .`

 These commands will build `wabisonorance` and install the synthesizer to your system.
 By default, it's deployed to `~/.vst3/WabiSonorance Synthesizer.vst3`.
-A standalone version can also be built.
+A standalone version can also be built and used.

 ## Support